kubedb/docs/docs/guides/cassandra/update-version/update-version.md

 - `spec.type` specifies that we are going to perform `UpdateVersion` on our database.
 - `spec.updateVersion.targetVersion` specifies the expected version of the database `5.0.3`.

-> **Note:** If you want to update combined Cassandra, you just refer to the `Cassandra` combined object name in `spec.databaseRef.name`.
-To create a combined Cassandra, you can refer to the [Cassandra Combined](/docs/guides/cassandra/clustering/combined-cluster/index.md) guide.

 Let's create the `CassandraOpsRequest` CR we have shown above,

 ```bash